|

 think you need another slice of some rich and creamy (and calorie

-filled) dessert.
-If you are still craving the taste of your
+If you are still craving the taste

 mother’s upside down pineapple cake, then take just a few bites to

 satisfy your craving and then put the fork down.
+People tend to

 indulge during the holidays and portion sizes can get out of

-hand.
 But remember, you have already altered some of the

 recipes